About BiBB / BiBB in brief

 Dr. Charles Walther, born 1974, is a senior consultant in pathology and clinical cytology at Skåne University Hospital in Lund, Sweden.
 He founded BibbInstruments in 2013 and was CEO until august 2016.
 Dr. Walther is the inventor of EndoDrill® technology and other tumor biopsy instruments.
 In clinical practice, his main field is cytology and biopsy sampling.
 Dr. Walther is a researcher and has conducted his PhD in tumor genetics at the Department of Clinical Genetics at Lund University.
 As a result of his clinical work and research projects, he has developed new unique methods and instruments for cancer diagnostics.
 In 2012 Dr. Walther won TV4’s “The Inventors” with the first version of the EndoDrill® instrument.

-Charles Walther (via Company) owns 3 490 000 shares in BiBBInstruments AB, corresponding to approximately 13,2 % of the votes and capital the Company.
+Charles Walther (via Company) owns 3,530,000 shares in BiBBInstruments AB (publ), corresponding to approximately 8.8% of the votes and capital in the Company.
+Charles Walther holds 100,000 warrants, series 2023/2028:B.

 Lotta Ljungberg